nion-software/nionswift/docs/user_interface.rst

 With a line plot selected, use the calibrations subsection to

 * Change the offset, scale, and units of the x axis (Channel).
+You can enter values as fractions, such as "1/2".

-* Change the coordinate system.
-This will also change how the cursor position over a display item is shown in the Info panel.
+* Change the coordinate system using the :guilabel:`Display` combo box.
+This also changes how the cursor position over a display item is shown in the Info panel.
 See :ref:`data-items` for more information.

 .. _Session Inspector Section: